The best of Thessaloniki’s legendary nightlife scene

 Perhaps you’ll choose according to the style of music that’s playing… pop, rock, indie, soul, jazz or rebetiko (Greek folk).
 It’s the sort of place the same bar can be grinding coffee beans and attracting a lively brunch crowd by day, before switching to crushed ice and lemon slices and letting a mixologist loose with a cocktail menu by night.
 And in Thessaloniki, night really does mean night.

 The fun goes on long into the night in Valaoritou (a street that’s also become a byword for a neighbourhood).
-You’ll find a whole range of bars, each with its own musical style and decor, and buildings whose architecture represents the old Thessaloniki.
+You’ll find a whole range of bars, each with a distinct musical style and decor, and buildings whose architecture represents the old Thessaloniki.
 The city’s Catholic Church and State Conservatory are found here, as is the Malakopi Arcade, whose handful of bars and pubs have their own unique atmosphere.
-You’ll also find plenty of old shops in what is essentially the city’s commercial district (including Ermou St) that have been turned into restaurants and cafes.
+You’ll also find plenty of old shops in what was the city’s commercial district (including Ermou St), now turned into restaurants and cafes.

 Here’s a little treasure you might miss if you don’t know where to look.
 Bit Bazaar is a tiny district that once housed Greek refugees returning from Asia Minor in the 1920s.
 It’s hidden away between Olympou, Venizelou and Tositsa streets, in a central square with small two-storey houses.
 Some of the antique shops for which the bazaar was famous are still here, but you’ll also find shops converted into cafes, tavernas and bars with alternative music.
 If you can’t find it, just ask.
 It’s become a favourite student hangout.